 Laparoscopy

 No one attempting to have a baby wants to receive a diagnosis of infertility.
 However, when the cause is unclear, it can make the assessment even more disheartening.
-While unexplained reproductive irregularities are often the source of great concern among patients who wish to conceive, many of these issues can be identified and corrected using a minimally invasive surgical procedure known as laparoscopy.
+While unexplained reproductive irregularities are often the source of great concern among patients who wish to conceive, many of these issues can be identified and corrected using a minimally invasive surgical procedure known as laparoscopy surgery.

-A laparoscopy is a medical procedure used to view a woman’s reproductive organs.
+A laparoscopy surgery is a medical procedure used to view a woman’s reproductive organs.
 A laparoscope, a thin surgical tool, is passed through a small incision in the abdomen, typically in the navel.

-This minimally-invasive procedure is done under general or local anesthesia.
-A laparoscope is a small, thin fiber-optic tube equipped with a light and camera which is inserted into two or more small incisions.
-The doctor will examine the region for fibroids, polyps, growths, adhesions, scar tissue, and cysts.
-If necessary small samples of tissue are taken for testing at our fertility clinic in California.
+This minimally invasive procedure is done under general or local anesthesia.
+A laparoscope is a small, thin fiber-optic tube equipped with a light and camera that is inserted into two or more small incisions.
+The camera captures the internal reproductive anatomy, allowing the doctor to examine the region for fibroids, polyps, growths, adhesions, scar tissue, and cysts.

 After inflating, the doctor will insert the laparoscope into the incisions and be able to view the interior of the pelvic cavity via a video screen transmitting the images from the camera.

 Finally, the surgeon will close the incision in your abdomen with stitches.
-Typically there is little to no scarring involved in a laparoscopy fertility procedure.
+Typically, there is little to no scarring involved in a laparoscopy fertility procedure.

 A female pelvic laparoscopy is often recommended when other diagnostic tests, like an X-ray or an ultrasound, cannot confirm the cause of a condition.

-This procedure can be used to:
+The procedure can be used under the following circumstances:

-• Confirm endometriosis or pelvic inflammatory disease
+• To confirm endometriosis or pelvic inflammatory disease.

 Though surgical treatments are often recommended for patients experiencing symptoms of medical abnormalities, laparoscopic procedures have been credited with delivering impressive outcomes for patients whose fertility doesn’t have an immediately obvious cause.